Sometimes being stuck indoors brings out the best in you. Or me. As the case may be.

 Pickle the shallots, or get store bought

 - You can also use store-bought pickles.
 If you are making these, be sure to make them the night or morning before so the shallots are properly pickled.

-- Bring 3/4 c/ 150 ml white wine vinegar to the boil with equal parts water, 1 tsp/ 5 gr salt and a pinch of sugar.
-A pinch is as much sugar as you can squeeze in between your thumb, index and middle finger.
+- Bring 3/4 c - 150 ml white wine vinegar to the boil with equal parts water, 1 t - 5 gr salt and a pinch of sugar.

 - Place 3 sliced shallots in a small jar, make sure you separate the rings out a little before you do this.

 - Poor the warm vinegar mixture in with the shallots.
-Add the smashed clove of garlic and a little bit of pepper.
+Add the smashed clove of garlic and 3 black peppercorns.